Korean Catholic Community of Syracuse (KCCS)

-As a function of the Finance Committee, this assures that St. James fulfills its obligation to the Hope Appeal.
+As a function of the Finance Committee, this assures that Our Lady of Hope fulfills its obligation to the Hope Appeal.
 Those that benefit from this Appeal include: Formation for Ministry, Religious Education, Youth Ministry, Sacramental Preparation, Outreach Programs, Catholic Charities, Vocations and Catholic Schools.
 Volunteers are needed to assist the coordinator.

 Music Ministers’ Resources

 In this section, you will find resources available to Our Lady of Hope music ministers.
 Please select the following link to access the Cantor and Psalmist Schedule document in Microsoft Excel Workbook format:

 Our Lady of Hope Choirs, Cantors, and Instrumentalists